mia-care/documentation/docs/p4samd/security/roles_permissions.md

 ### Update Console project configuration

-A user must have the Console `console.company.project.configuration.update` permission to be able to make any changes to a Console project configuration from the *Design* section.
+A user must have the Console `console.company.project.configuration.update` permission to make any changes to a Console project configuration from the *Design* section.

 Without this permission, the user is not displayed the button on the [Software Items table][software-items-table] redirecting to the *Design > Microservices* section of the Console project.